Koukobin/Ermis/README.md

 	- A: Yes!
 The Ermis-Client is designed not only for desktop platforms (Linux, Windows) but also for mobile devices running Android.
 * Q: Is there a IOS version of Ermis?
     - A: Although the mobile client is developed using Flutter - a cross-platform UI framework -, Apple's stringent/rigorous requirements make building an iOS version (IPA) a pain in the ass.
 Requiring Apple hardware, compiling in Xcode and I don't even know what else.
 One thing is for certain - I am not spending money tantamount to buying a car to solely build an iOS version.
 Consequently, the release of an iOS version is *non potest fieri*.
-* Q: Is there a macOS version of Ermis?
+* Q: Is there a macOS version of Ermis-Client?
 	- A: At the moment, Ermis-Client is designed for Windows and Linux.
 A macOS version is not available at this time, but future updates may include support for the macOS platform as well.
-* Q: Is Ermis available for all Linux distributions?
+* Q: Is Ermis-Client available for all Linux distributions?
 	- A: Unfortunately, at present, Ermis is available exclusively for Debian-based distributions (such as Ubuntu, Linux Mint, Kali Linux).
 In the future, I hope to include support for Red Hat-based distributions (like Fedora and CentOS) and other distros, such as Arch Linux.
 * Q: Is my data secure while using Ermis?
     - A: Yes, Ermis employs robust encryption methods to ensure the protection of user data and privacy.